-- 5. After GDebi has finished installing, click the Files icon to open the Files Explorer, then navigate to the folder storing your Orchid Core VMS package (.deb file).
-(The package is probably stored in the Downloads folder.) - 6.
-Right-click on the Orchid Core VMS package, hover over Open With with the mouse, then select the GDebi Package Installer option.
+- 4. After GDebi has finished installing, click the Files icon to open the Files Explorer, then navigate to the folder storing your Orchid Core VMS package (.deb file).
+(The package is probably stored in the Downloads folder.) - 5.
+Right-click on the Orchid Core VMS package, and click Open With Other Application.
+Then click on the GDebi Package Installer option and click the Select button.

-- 7. Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window. - 8.
+- 6. Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window. - 7.
 You may be asked for your system password.
-Type it in, then click OK. - 9.
+Type it in, then click OK. - 8.
 If this is a software upgrade, the next screen will give you the opportunity to optimize the database.
 Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time).
+Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
+To proceed with the optimization, mark the checkbox, then click Next.
+The installation will complete automatically without any additional prompts.
+This may take a few minutes.
+(Skip ahead to step 11.)